 Introduction — Why OEM/ODM Heated Apparel Development Requires a Full-System Approach

 Creating heated clothing in OEM or ODM is not merely a case of stitching a piece of fabric with wires–it is a tricky mixture of electronics, materials science, and human-centered design, and requires a holistic perspective at the very beginning.
+Brands evaluating OEM/ODM heated apparel solutions should therefore approach development as a full system rather than a single product decision.
 Being an experienced product developer and having worked on dozens of outdoor brand projects, this is one of the lessons that I have had to learn; making it a system is to have heating components, batteries, controls and fabrics, interlocked together, to prevent failures such as even heat distribution or a short battery life.
 Not the way forward and you just happen to come up with prototypes that overheat during testing or production runs which are hounded by wiring problems.
 In winter gear brands, ODM provides custom innovation, such as app-controlled vests in skiers but OEM is able to scale known designs.
+For teams still comparing business models, understanding OEM vs ODM in heated apparel can make the early planning process much clearer.
 However, the key element is the collaboration: The team of engineers, designers, and quality control should coordinate the initial stages and balance the performance, safety, and cost.
 Having accolades such as CE and UL in play, this system-wide thinking mind ensures that you take your jacket development all the way through to realize products that will work in the real cold, and not on paper alone.

 Stage 1 — Concept & Market Positioning (Brand Planning Phase)